 a field of crowns is a place for the collection of Andrew Gaboury’s creative projects.
 The projects focus on collaborative development and facilitation of new multi-disciplinary performances and community interventions through a physical lens.
-I am interested in making performance a platform for joy, wonder, exchange and empowerment.
+I am interested in making performance a platform for joy, wonder beyond the everyday, exchange and empowerment.

-Andrew Gaboury is a performer, writer and educator based in Port Credit.
+Andrew Gaboury is a performer, writer and educator based in Port Credit, Mississauga.
 His practice spans across theatrical and therapeutic clown, collective creation, dance and puppetry.
-He is director of a field of crowns and a company member with site-specific dance-theatre company Frog In Hand.
-He was the co-Artistic Director of hub14 art + performance works from 2013-19, where he and the team supported local and international artists with residencies, affordable studio space and ongoing programming.
-Andrew has lead classes and workshops in movement, clown and puppetry at Randolph College, Conteur Dance Academy, and for the Clay & Paper Theatre summer companies.
+Andrew is a company member with site-specific dance-theatre company Frog In Hand.
+He was one of four co-Artistic Directors of hub14 art + performance works from 2013-19, where he and the team supported local and international artists with residencies, affordable studio space and ongoing programming.
+Andrew has lead classes and workshops in movement, clown and puppetry at Randolph College, Conteur Dance Academy, the University of Guelph and for the Frog in Hand and Clay & Paper Theatre summer companies.
 Andrew is co-executive director and a therapeutic clown practitioner with Red Nose Remedy and a member of Kathleen LeRoux‘s team of elder clowns.
 Since March 2021, Andrew has worked with MABELLEarts and Derek Kwan to bring a practice of social clowning to their community.